scrabbletank/farhome-rules/rulesdoc.md

 #### Punishment
 *Requires proficiency in occult spells, 7th level*

-Creatures under negative effects caused by your spells also grant combat advantage to your attacks against those creatures.
+Creatures under negative effects caused by your spells grant combat advantage to you.

 #### Quickdraw
 *Requires 3 proficiency in ranged weapons*